Cosmo-Tech/Babylon/docs/environment.md

 - Solution.yaml
 - Workspace.json

+## Configuration

+The configuration can be controlled by the group of commands `babylon config`

+A configuration is the combination of a Deployment and a Platform.

-## Deployment
+### Deployment

-A deployment is the link between a solution and a platform
+A deployment is the link between a solution and a platform, it contains the ids required to access the instance of a solution on a platform

-### deploy.yaml
+#### deploy.yaml

 This is a yaml file containing a list of key-values used to identify the deployment of a solution in the platform